Ant-Man (film): Development

-Development of an Ant-Man film began as early as the late 1980s, when Ant-Man co-creator Stan Lee pitched the idea to New World Pictures, Marvel Comics' parent company at the time.
-However, Walt Disney Pictures was developing a film based on a similar concept, Honey, I Shrunk the Kids, and although Ant-Man went into development, nothing came to fruition.
+Development of an Ant-Man film began as early as the late 1980s, when Ant-Man co-creator Stan Lee had pitched the idea to New World Pictures, Marvel Comics' parent company at the time.
+However, Walt Disney Pictures was developing Honey, I Shrunk the Kids (1989), a film based on a similar concept, and although Ant-Man went into development, nothing came to fruition.
 In 2000, Howard Stern met with Marvel in an attempt to purchase the film rights to Ant-Man.
 In May of that year, Artisan Entertainment announced a deal with Marvel to co-produce, finance, and distribute a film based on Ant-Man.
-In 2003, Edgar Wright and his writing partner Joe Cornish wrote a treatment for Artisan, with Wright explaining that it revolved around Scott Lang as a burglar "so he could have gone slightly in the Elmore Leonard route", though Artisan wanted the film to be "like a family thing".
+In 2003, Edgar Wright and Joe Cornish wrote a treatment for Artisan.
+Wright said it had Scott Lang as a burglar "so he could have gone slightly in the Elmore Leonard route", though Artisan wanted the film to be "like a family thing".
 However, Wright believed that the treatment was never sent to Marvel.
-A year later, the duo pitched the film to Marvel Studios' then head of production, Kevin Feige.
-In April 2006, Marvel Studios hired Wright to direct and co-write Ant-Man with Cornish as part of the company's first slate of independently produced films.
-Wright would also co-produce the film with his Big Talk Productions partner Nira Park.
+The film rights to Ant-Man reverted to Marvel following Lionsgate's purchase of Artisan at the end of 2003.
+In 2004, the duo pitched the film to Marvel Studios' then head of production, Kevin Feige.
+In April 2006, Marvel Studios hired Wright to direct and co-write Ant-Man with Cornish as part of its first slate of independently produced films.
+Wright would also co-produce with his Big Talk Productions partner Nira Park.

-At the 2006 San Diego Comic-Con International, Wright said he was intrigued by the story's high concept and character.
+At the 2006 San Diego Comic-Con, Wright said he was intrigued by the story's high concept and character.
 Wright also stressed that the film would not be a spoof but an action-adventure with some comedic elements and would incorporate both the Hank Pym and Scott Lang incarnations of the character.
 Wright said that he was looking to "do a prologue where you see Pym as Ant-Man in action in the 60s, in sort of Tales to Astonish mode basically, and then the contemporary, sort of flash-forward, is Scott Lang's story, and how he comes to acquire the suit, how he crosses paths with Hank Pym, and then, in an interesting sort of Machiavellian way, teams up with him."
 The next February, Wright said that the project was in "a holding pattern" while the script was being revised, and that he had been doing research for the film by studying nanotechnology.
 In March 2008, Wright said that the first draft of the script had been completed and he was working on the second.